How much can a free CDN speed up your website?

 What a CDN actually does

-A content delivery network (CDN) is a geographically distributed group of servers that cache your site’s static assets and serve them from whichever location is closest to the visitor.
+A content delivery network CDN is a geographically distributed network of servers that cache your site’s static assets and serve them from whichever location is closest to the visitor.
 Instead of every request travelling back to your origin server, the CDN handles it from a nearby node.
+Some providers also use the term content distribution network, though both names refer to the same architecture.

 The practical benefits beyond speed include: